MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### Plugin Installation (Android - RNPM)

+1. As of v0.60 of React Native, automatic linking is supported but you still have to apply codepush specific build configuration.
+    In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:

+    ```gradle
+    ...
+    apply from: "../../node_modules/react-native/react.gradle"
+    apply from: "../../node_modules/react-native-code-push/android/codepush.gradle"
+    ...
+    ```

-1. As of v0.27 of React Native, `rnpm link` has already been merged into the React Native CLI.
+    As of v0.27 of React Native, `rnpm link` has already been merged into the React Native CLI.
 Simply run:

     ```shell
     react-native link react-native-code-push